cdueltgen/nahamcon2024_writeups/Taylors_First_Swift-RE-easy/README.md

 learning this one.

 The first tutorial in Binary Ninja tells you to check the "Triage Summary" first, so that's what I did.
-It showed a lot things that looked like strings than `strings` did, but still no obvious flags.
+It showed a lot more things that looked like strings than `strings` did, but still no obvious flags.

 There were a bunch of things in the strings section that looked like they could be function names of a sort.
 The most promising of these was: `_$s6taylor9flagCheckySbSSF`